Quick answer

 Icecast is the best neutral reference.
 If Icecast shows the right metadata, the player may simply be caching it badly.

-2. Verify the mountpoint you are reading is the correct one
+2. Verify the mountpoint

-4. Test with another client
+3. Test another client

-vlc http://YOUR_HOST:YOUR_PORT/YOUR_MOUNT ffplay http://YOUR_HOST:YOUR_PORT/YOUR_MOUNT
+http://YOUR_HOST:YOUR_PORT/YOUR_MOUNT vlc http://YOUR_HOST:YOUR_PORT/YOUR_MOUNT ffplay http://YOUR_HOST:YOUR_PORT/YOUR_MOUNT

 systemctl restart spotifyd systemctl restart liquidsoap systemctl restart icecast2